Skip to main content

 What should I know when starting cutaquig?

 The process of starting cutaquig may vary.
-You will work closely with your healthcare provider when being treated with cutaquig.
+You will work closely with your care team when starting cutaquig.

 doctor and patient